- Ittf nodes, The Indented Text Tree Format

 JsWizzi - More variable declarations

-1 html2 $3 var name = 'Ribot';4 var runDowns = 16, runWon = 16;5 var placements = [1, 1, 1, 1, 1];6 var pedigree = {7 mother: 'Romanella',8 father: 'Tenerani',9 paternalGrandfather: 'Bellini',10 maternalGrandfather: 'El greco'11 };12 p ${name} was undefeated.
-Won ${runWon} out of ${runDowns} races.13 p His father was ${pedigree.father} and his mother ${pedigree.mother}.14 p His placements are boring: ${placements}, ...
+1 html 2 $ 3 var name = 'Ribot'; 4 var runDowns = 16, runWon = 16; 5 var placements = [1, 1, 1, 1, 1]; 6 var pedigree = { 7 mother: 'Romanella', 8 father: 'Tenerani', 9 paternalGrandfather: 'Bellini', 10 maternalGrandfather: 'El greco' 11 }; 12 p ${name} was undefeated.
+Won ${runWon} out of ${runDowns} races.
+13 p His father was ${pedigree.father} and his mother ${pedigree.mother}.
+14 p His placements are boring: ${placements}, ...

 html